terra-campaigns/degenesis/systems/ruin.md

 The amount and frequency of how you deal Primer infection establishes the tone and pacing of your game.
 It is a dial to control how fast characters change.
+The recommendation is to deal the values above once per day, when characters are exposed.

 ## Types of Burn
 {: .no_toc }